AdobeDocs/analytics.en/help/analyze/mobile-app/curator.md

     2. On the My Account screen, tap the Feedback option.
     3. Tap to view the options for leaving feedback.

 *Tap the User icon in the upper right.
-2. Tap the type of feedback.
+2.Tap the type of feedback.
 3. Tap the applicable feedback option.*